dalealleshouse/zero-to-devops/README.md

 kubectl get pods
 ```

-Each pod represents a container running on the K8S cluster.  kubectrl mirrors
+Each pod represents a container running on the K8S cluster.  kubectl mirrors
 several Docker commands.
 For instance, you can obtain direct access to a pod
 with exec or view stdout using log.